opensafely/vaccine-eligibility/README.md

-# Status of Work
+# Status of Work - Superseded

 This work was conducted between October 2020 and January 2021.
 In January 2021 this analysis was superseeded by the "SARS-CoV2 (COVID-19) Vaccine Uptake Reporting Specification" - https://github.com/opensafely/primis-covid-vacc-uptake-spec.
 It is published here as record but not to be used for onward development, decision making or analysis.

+A vaccine uptake report has since been pre-printed https://doi.org/10.1101/2021.01.25.21250356

 # Vaccine Eligibility